-exprs\values Integer scalar or string indicating which assay of x contains the expression valswap\rownames Column name of rowData(object) to be used to identify features instead of overwrite Logical, whether to overwrite existing results with the same name.
-Defaults to
+swap_rownames Column name of rowData(object) to be used to identify features instead of rownames(object) when labeling plot elements.
+If not found in rowData, then rownames of the gene count matrix will be used. overwrite Logical, whether to overwrite existing results with the same name.
+Defaults to FALSE.